Bed bugs are hitchhikers. Most infestations begin with a bug or two sneaking their way back home with you on your

 Laws about the burden of payment for treatment vary from state-to-state.
 Check with your local office.

 Bed Bugs And Travel

 Traveling safely with bed bugs in mind is the best way to prevent bringing an infestation home.

 Bed Bug Hot Spots

 Large populations, apartment living, and easy mobility help them spread fast and far.

 Cities like New York, Los Angeles, Philadelphia, and Washington make the top 10 every year.

 It is good to be extra aware when staying in budget travel accommodations.
 Budget options usually see more customers.
 High turnover and overworked staff can lead to bugs slipping through the crack.

 We recommend checking reviews online for mentions of bed bugs before signing up to stay.
 I’ve seen hostels with reviews mentioning bed bugs several times myself.
 That bed may be cheap for a good reason.

-We have a guide on how to check for bed bugs in hotels here.
+We have a guide on how to check for bed bugs in hotels as well.

 Buses, planes, and trains in big cities put you shoulder-to-shoulder with lots of people.
 In these conditions, crawling onto your clothing or bag is easy for a bed bug.